build-security/docs/working-with-envs.md

 ## Step \#2 - Developing the policy

-After we have configured the [Git integration](project-settings/git-integration-settings.md), authoring of the policy will take place and the initial [commit](projects/commit-project-to-git.md) to Git will be done.
+After we have configured the [Git integration](project-settings/git-integration-settings.md), authoring of the policy will take place and a [commit](projects/commit-project-to-git.md) to Git will be done.

-We would like to commit our policy in the development stage to a branch which is not `main` - let us call this development branch `development-branch` and make sure that we commit to that branch.
+We would like to commit our policy in the development stage to a branch which is not `main` - let us call this development branch `develop` and make sure that we commit to that branch.

 ![commit to development branch image](.gitbook/assets/commit-to-dev-branch.png)